Primordial gravitational waves spectrum in the interacting Bose-Einstein gas model: Power spectrum

 \section{Power spectrum}

-In this section, we consider the best-fit value for the Hubble factor $H_0=70 {\rm km}/( {\rm Mpc\ s})\simeq 2.27 \times 10^{-18} s^{-1}$ obtained in \cite{Luc18}, as we use units for the frequency and wave number.
+In this section, we consider the best-fit value for the Hubble factor $H_0=70\ {\rm km}/( {\rm Mpc\ s})\simeq 2.27 \times 10^{-18}\ {\rm s}^{-1}$ obtained in \cite{Luc18}, as we use units for the frequency and wave number.
 The wave number $k$ is not a physical quantity (it is defined a comoving quantity), while the corresponding physical frequency is defined as $\omega (a) =k/a$.
-Given that $a_0=1$, we consider the frequency of the PGW observed today corresponds to the wavenumber $k=\omega$.
-The PGW amplitude depends on their wave number and the amplification regime experimented through the expansion of the universe.
+Given that $a_0=1$, we use that the frequency of the PGW observed today corresponds to the wavenumber $k=\omega$.
+The PGW amplitude depends on their wave number and the amplification regime experienced through the expansion of the universe.

-We assume a typical slow-roll de Sitter inflation with $H_1= 10^{35}{\rm s}^{-1}$.
-As stated in section \ref{s2}, waves with $k\gg a_1 H_1\sim 10^{11} {\rm s} ^{-1}$ did not experiment any adiabatic amplification and have an amplitude several orders of magnitude smaller at present than at the instant they were generated.
-Consequently, we can assume that those waves do not contribute to the PGW power spectrum.
+We assume a typical slow-roll de Sitter inflation with $H_1= 10^{35}\ {\rm s}^{-1}$, at the inflation-radiation transition $\eta_1$.
 It is straightforward that

 with $H(a_2)$ being the Hubble factor at the beginning of the dust/IBEG era, which depends on the IBEG-model free parameters as well.
-In all cases, the bound is of order $a_1 H_1\sim 10^{11}{\rm s}^{-1}$.
+In all cases, the bound is of order ${K_1}^2=a_1 H_1\sim 10^{11}{\rm s}^{-1}$.
+As stated in section \ref{s2}, waves with $k\gg K_1\sim 10^{11}\ {\rm s} ^{-1}$ did not experience any adiabatic amplification and have an amplitude several orders of magnitude smaller at present than at the instant they were generated.
+Consequently, we can assume that those waves do not contribute to the PGW power spectrum.